 As people prepare to file their taxes, there are things to consider.
 They will want to determine if they need to file and the best way to do so.

-For tax year 2018, all individual taxpayers will file using the new Form 1040.
+For the tax year 2018, all individual taxpayers will file using the new Form 1040.
 Forms 1040A and 1040EZ are no longer available.
 Taxpayers who previously filed these forms will now file Form 1040.
 The new Form 1040 uses a “building block” approach allowing individuals to add only the schedules they need to their 2018 federal tax return.
 Taxpayers with more complicated returns will need to complete one or more of the new Form 1040 Schedules.
 This group of taxpayers includes those who claim certain deductions or credits, or who owe additional taxes.

 Individuals who filed their federal tax return electronically last year may not notice any changes, as the tax return preparation software will automatically use their answers to the tax questions to complete the Form 1040 and any needed schedules.